sdroege/gst-plugin-rs/README.md

     - `mp4`: A non-fragmented MP4 muxer for generating MP4 files.

   * `text`
+    - `accumulate`: A plugin for segmenting text, designed to work in a live context

     - `ahead`: A plugin to display upcoming text buffers ahead.

     - `json`: A plugin to convert a stream of JSON objects to a higher level wrapped NDJSON output.